 Head injuries are far less common at amateur or community-level rugby.
 Raftery says the discrepancy is mainly down to speed.

 "When the speed is higher, there is more chance of injury, a fact that applies to every sport, not just rugby."

 At the elite level, injuries are also more likely to be reported.
-The data on community rugby is very patchy, so comparisons are difficult.

 But don't let that put you off joining your local rugby club.

 "We tend to focus on the elite, male players and tend to forget that 99.9% of players are at amateur and grassroots level," Stewart says, adding that the benefits of participating in a sport outweigh the risks.

 Raftery concurs.
 A study from rugby-mad New Zealand has shown that there are more injuries in school playgrounds than on the rugby pitch.

 "You don't take any risk when you're not playing a sport at all, but also don't go the playground either," he says.